turingschool-examples/mod0resources/balogh_tyler_resources.md

 List of favorite resources

-using google to research
+1. using google to research
-using stackoverflow website"
+2. using stackoverflow website
-using shortcuts to increase workflow
+3. using shortcuts to increase workflow